RazorpayX - Vendor Payments

 Read More: Vendor Payments - Standard User Roles.

-This is the number of days you have to pay the invoice once it is issued to you.
+The number of days you have to pay the invoice once issued to you.
 This can vary from

 x number of days.